 Linking I-5/10, U.S. 101, and California State Route 10 (former I-110) north of Downtown Los Angeles, Interstate 105 was previously commissioned along the Santa Ana Freeway between 1964 and 1968.
 I-105, then I-110 and U.S. 101 converged at an exchange east of the Los Angeles River and Mission Road.
 The original Interstate 105 was subsequently decommissioned, and that portion of the Santa Ana Freeway remains as the southernmost extent of U.S. 101.

-Another early proposal outlined extending Interstate 105 east beyond I-5 to California 90 (Richard M. Nixon Freeway) in Orange County.
-Such a freeway was squashed by public outcry, but the extension remained on the official California state map as a proposed freeway corridor along unconstructed California 90.
+Another early proposal outlined extending Interstate 105 east beyond I-5 to SR 90 (Richard M. Nixon Freeway) in Orange County.
+Such a freeway was squashed by public outcry, but the extension remained on the official California state map as a proposed freeway corridor along unconstructed SR 90.

 For more on the Century (Glenn Anderson) Freeway, see Interstate 105 (Daniel Faigin) and In Our Path: Interstate 105 (Jeff Gates).